Qusai3toon/firstWorkflowPlugin/README.md

-# My first Custom field.
+# My first Workflow post function plugin module.

 My First project on developing our own custom Plugins for Jira using the Atlassian Plugins SDK.